Flashlight Review: Convoy M21C GT-FC40

 Beam and Output

 The GT-FC40 is a relatively large 7070 format emitter, so naturally this will create a "floody" beam, with a large hotspot.
 The crumpled reflector smooths out the hotspot to spill beam transition.
 However, the reflector is very deep, which creates a much narrower beam than I would expect at approx. 60 degrees, vs the BLF Q8's 80(ish) degrees.
 Some users may prefer the narrower beam, but personally I would like it to be 20 degrees wider.
+Since the review, I have added D-C-Fix diffusion film to the lens which creates a beautifully smooth floody beam.
 The hotspot can provide useful illumination up to around 150m distance.

 The GT-FC40 is quite unique in that it is a large format LED with high colour rending (high-CRI) at 95CRI.
 Most other LEDs of this size and output are around 70CRI.
 The impressive CRI means that illuminated scenes will not appear to be washed out, with tree trunks and leaves for example appearing much more realistic.
 There are two colour temperature options 4000-4500k and 5000-5500k, of which the latter was reviewed.
 The tint is perfect, bang on the BBL Line, so no hint of green or purple.
 The tint and colour temperature are also very even between the hotspot and spill beam, much better than the fried egg look from Cree emitters.